Renuka-3/article_2021_sparc/README.md

 are most abundant genera.
 Firmicutes, Proteobacteria, Actinobacteria, and Bacteroidetes are most abundant phyla present on the skin.

-2. Diet: No significant differences obserbed in alpha and beta diversity. (see dietanalysis.md)
+2. [Diet](dietanalysis.md): No significant differences obserbed in alpha and beta diversity.

 3. Age: No significant differences observed in Alpha diversity.
 Significant difference obseved in PERMANOVA analysis (see ageanalysis.md)